|Home||Ballistics for Excel||Visit the BfX f o r u m|

 BfX is checked against models that do not apply this approximation, e.g. a 4th order Runge Kutta solver.
 The outcome of such comparisons is that if you stay below 15 degrees BfX works fine and is accurate enough.
 Enough means the following.
 If you do a calculation with BfX or a numerical solver for a trajectory to hit a target at 1000m that is right in front of you with a 740 m/s, .308 185grain Sierra Match King bullet the differences are less then the uncertainties due to the input of the calculations.
 How accurate does a chronograph measure the bullet speed?
 How well is the ballistic coefficient known?
 How well is the drag function measured?
 Near the velocity of sound?

 Supporting the Runga Kutta or even the so called 6-degrees-of-freedom methods in Excel is certainly possible, yet unnecessary for competition shooting.
-The physics of BfX is explained in the book of Arthur Pejsa.
-There where quite a few typo’s and unnecessary approximations there, which found not their way into BfX.
-Pejsa supplies also a drag function that should be used with the G1 ballistic coefficient and this is the default drag function used in BfX.
+The physics of BfX was explained in the book "Modern Practical Ballistics" of the former Arthur J. Pejsa and here.
+There where quite a few typo’s and unnecessary approximations therein, which found not their way into BfX.
+Pejsa supplied also a drag function that should be used with the G1 ballistic coefficient and this is the default drag function used in BfX.
 BfX also supports other drag functions, amongst which the G7 drag function.
-The G7 drag functions can be used in combination with the measured G7 (and G1) ballistic coefficients that you can take, for example, from the book of Bryan Litz "Applied ballistics for longe range shooting".
-Furthermore, BfX contains a drag function termed "A" that is comparable with the one deployed by Chairgun Pro, a popular ballistics calculator of the airgun community.
+The G7 drag functions can be used in combination with the measured G7 ballistic coefficients that you can take, for example, from the book of Bryan Litz "Applied ballistics for longe range shooting".
+Furthermore, BfX contains a drag function termed "A" that was comparable with the one deployed by Chairgun Pro, a popular ballistics calculator of the airgun community.
+Chairgun is not available anymore.

 BfX also supplies an interface to Visual Basic for Applications that is part of MS Word, Excel, Access etc. With this you can do your own programming.